m-kaminski/libpitch/README.md

 Every single one of these messages has getter methods corresponding to fields in PITCH message stream

+## design

+Library is implemented using C++ templates, in such a manner that messages are returned using preferred smart pointer type of the user, or raw C-style pointer, however user prefers.

+Each input line is supplied as pair of iterators, iterator type is templatized, so even raw C-style pointers to a buffer can be used if your application performs I/O operations using low level C-style APIs

 ## format

 TCP depth of book (PITCH) stream is stream of text messages representing market event, including addition